bastiensoucasse/amip-project/README.md

 - `train.py` is the training script implementation file.
 - `utils.py` is an utilitary file.

-The `models` subfolder contains the saved models after training (used for testing).

 [PyTorch](https://pytorch.org) was used for the implementation.
+The `data` subfolder will contain the image data used for training, i.e., our custom dataset.
+The `models` subfolder will store the saved models after training (used for testing).